juliano7s/jumpy/README.md

 ### What is this repository for? ###

-* Quick summary
-Jumpy is a mobile game mixing two styles: Angry Birds and Flappy Bird.
+* Jumpy is a mobile game mixing two styles: Angry Birds and Flappy Bird.
 The player slide the finger to make jumpy jump and get to the next platform.
 For each platform he scores a point.
 When the score gets higher the platforms get smaller becoming increasingly difficult.

 * Version
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-* Database configuration
-* How to run tests
-* Deployment instructions

-### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+* Jumpy uses Unity for its development.
+Just clone the repository and open the project on Unity

 ### Who do I talk to? ###

-* Repo owner or admin
+* The repository owner is Juliano Schroeder
-* Other community or team contact